Beer of the Moment: Founders KBSMarch 30, 2017

 All About Beer Magazine’s Beer of the Moment series aims to find that compass heading in the endless sea of new beers.
 Whether classic or the current cutting edge, these are fresh releases that inspire, that challenge, that stand for something.
 They’re why we’re All About Beer.

 Think you’ve got something good that might fit the bill for Beer of the Moment?
-Get in touch via @allaboutbeer on Twitter or Instagram, or email us at [email protected]Daniel Hartis is the digital manager at All About Beer Magazine.
+Get in touch via @allaboutbeer on Twitter or Instagram, or email us at [email protected]Daniel Hartis is the editor of All About Beer Magazine.